 How can I figure out why so many students are asking for hints?

-To help answer these questions, you can make use of the Content Quality Dashboard to get an idea where students might be going wrong.
+To help answer these questions, you can make use of the Course Dashboard to get an idea of where students might be going wrong.
 Here are some steps you can take to try and identify the issue:

 I’ve located the issue with the exercise, what should I do?

 Students do not seem to be clear about what they should do:

 Be more precise about the steps necessary to complete the exercise.
 Oftentimes this requires greater granularity in the instructions.